Tar command Compress and Extract Archives

 Using gzip and bzip2 to compress tar archives

-To instruct the tar command to use the gzip utility to compress files before adding them to the archive, use the option g with the options cvf.
-To indicate that the gzip compression is used, use the extension .gz with the archive file name.
+The g option instructs the tar command to use the gzip utility to compress files before adding them to the archive.
+You can use the .gz extension with the archived file name to indicate the gzip compression.

 #tar -cvf /tmp/home.tar /home